gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 - `vaccinated`: binary indicator for vaccination status
 - `vaccinated_time`: time since vaccination

-Same penalization value of COX_PENALIZER = 3 was used to stabilize the model and prevent overfitting.
+Same penalization value as for simulated data above was used to stabilize the model and prevent overfitting.

 **Model Outcome Summary:**